nhjjr/cbptools/docs/source/getting_started/validation.rst

 Once the input data validation procedure has completed, a memory and disk space estimate is made using the input data.
 This is a very liberal estimate.
 When executing the workflow on a cluster system that requires each job to specify the memory that it will need, these values are used.
 If the modality is set to `dmri`, the availability of FSL and `probtrackx2` is checked.
 If the tool is not available, a warning will be given.
+Note that it is always wise to benchmark an example run.
+That way, the time and memory required for each job can be defined manually in the `cluster.json` file.

 Next, the workflow is built using only the necessary tasks (i.e., the task for spectral clustering is not used when another clustering algorithm is chosen, and additional tasks are necessary to deal with multi-session data).
 This workflow is stored as `Snakefile` in the project directory.

 A `cluster.json` file is added to the project directory, which can be used when submitting jobs to a scheduler.
 This file is used by snakemake to define cluster parameters for each rule.
-When using a scheduler (e.g., SLURM or qsub) this file defines timing, account name, cluster name, etc. For more information, read the `snakemake guidelines <https://snakemake.readthedocs.io/en/stable/snakefiles/configuration.html#cluster-configuration>`_
+When using a scheduler (e.g., SLURM, qsub, HTCondor, etc.) this file defines timing, account name, cluster name, etc. For more information, read the `snakemake guidelines <https://snakemake.readthedocs.io/en/stable/snakefiles/configuration.html#cluster-configuration>`_

 The participants that are included in the study are stored in `participants.tsv`, whereas participants that were excluded are stored in `participants_bad.tsv`.
 The `participants.tsv` can be edited after the setup by removing or adding participants.
 The index column in this file should always be named 'participant_id'.

-The seed and target masks are stored as `seed_mask.nii.gz` and `target_mask.nii.gz` respectively.
+The seed and target masks are stored as `seed_mask.nii.gz` and `target_mask.nii.gz`, respectively.
 For the 'dmri' modality, an additional `highres_seed_mask.nii.gz` is included, which is the seed mask stretched (not upsampled!) to a higher resolution.
 A `seed_coordinates.npy` file is created (or copied, if the modality is 'connectivity') containing the x, y, and z coordinates of each seed voxel in C-order.